 - Please avoid placing fresh orders at the time of market opening in any segment.

 Why Invest in Commodities?

 - Simple: Product exchanging is about the simple financial aspects of demand and supply.
-More the demand for a commodity to higher is its cost and vice versa Trade on Low Margin: Commodity trading is required to store low margins, around 5 to 10% of the aggregate estimation of the contracts, much lower contrasted with other assets classes.Inflation protection:
+More the demand for a commodity to higher is its cost and vice versa.

-- Changing macroeconomic variables tend to effect items uniquely in contrast to other budgetary items.
+- Inflation protection: Changing macroeconomic variables tend to affect items uniquely in contrast to other budgetary items.
 Costs of goods and services ascend in pair with input costs, while costs of stocks and bonds tend to decay due to rising commodity input costs which put more pressure on the economy and lower the estimation of future cash flows.

 - Wide Participation: The online exchanging stage and the transparent policy strategy has pulled in wide support in the commodity market.

-- Hedging: It gives a stage to makers to hedge off their positions as indicated by the development of the prices of the commodity..
+- Hedging: It gives a stage to traders to hedge off their positions as indicated by the development of the prices of the commodity..

 What are the Tradable Commodities?

 - Bullion: Gold and Silver

 - Oil and Oilseeds: Castor Seeds, Soy Seeds, Castor Oil, Refined Soy Oil, Soy supper, Crude Palm Oil, Groundnut Oil, Mustard Seed, Mustard Seed Oil, Cottonseed Oilcake, Cottonseed

 - Flavors: Pepper, Red Chili, Jeera, Turmeric, Cardamom Metals: Steel Long, Steel Flat, Copper, Nickel, Tin, Steel, Aluminum, Zinc ingots

 - Fiber : Kapas, Long Staple Cotton, Medium Staple Cotton